d2l-ai/d2l-en/chapter_linear-networks/fashion-mnist.md

     break
 ```

-We are now ready to work with the FashionMNIST dataset in the sections that folow.
+We are now ready to work with the FashionMNIST dataset in the sections that follow.

 ## Summary

 * Fashion-MNIST is an apparel classification dataset consisting of images representing 10 categories.
- * We will use this datasrt in subsequent sections and chapters to evaluate various classification algorithms.
+ * We will use this dataset in subsequent sections and chapters to evaluate various classification algorithms.
 * We store the shape of each image with height $h$ width $w$ pixels as $h \times w$ or `(h, w)`.
 * Data iterators are a key component for efficient performance.
 Rely on well-implemented iterators that exploit multi-threading to avoid slowing down your training loop.